NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Improved Poison Weapon.md

-Applied when you apply a poison created with [[Feats/Improved Poison Weapon|Improved Poison Weapon]].
+Applied when you apply a poison created with [[Improved Poison Weapon|Improved Poison Weapon]].

 *Source: Pathfinder Core Rulebook*
 *OGL*